EGO-Tech/starbase-ships/mapper/README.md

 The ship has the following features:

-- Basic crafting benchwith meter and monitor upgrade as well as tools bench
+- Basic crafting bench with meter and monitor upgrade as well as tools bench
 - 20 ore crates to store ore for refills
 - Standard Cruise function
 - Turtle and Sloth functions with adjustable rates